smoores-dev/storyteller/docs/docs/reading-your-books/other-apps.md

 [Android App](https://play.google.com/store/apps/details?id=com.colibrio.reader&hl=en_US)
 &amp; [Web App](https://demo.colibrio.com/)

-To add a Storyteller book to Thorium Reader, go to your Storyteller web interface, download the book files you wish to read, and then open the book with Colibrio by choosing Browse and selecting the downloaded file.
+To add a Storyteller book to Colibrio Reader, go to your Storyteller web interface, download the book files you wish to read, and then open the book with Colibrio by choosing Browse and selecting the downloaded file.